-This is also a good option.
-Unlike a Pod, you have to bring the items to the storage unit.
+- Rent a storage unit: Unlike a Pod, you have to bring the items to the storage unit.

 For items that have seen better days, it's best to just get rid of them now.
-I always tell my clients to use this test question.
 Do I want to pay to move this item to my new home?
 If the answer is no, you have a few options.